FoFabien/EPUBServer/README.md

 ### Disclaimer
 This application was designed to be used at home, in a safe local environment.
 Little consideration has been put towards security, I wouldn't recommend using it over the Internet.
+Keep your usage for a local or your home private network.
-If you do, at least set a password.
+If you do, at least set a password but keep in mind the password isn't transmitted in a secure-way either.
 If you have the know-how, you can also try to add HTTPS support to it.
+The above statements are subject to change in future versions.